from the vapid self horn tooting department… (cause thats what blogs are for)

 where he talked about guitar synthesizers and digital music capabilities at SCC.
 I only wish he had done some live demos!
 Where else would a community college have a professional musician as a student?
 He has a professional studio in his house!

-The post "Pechaflickring about Pechaflickr" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2013/02/pechaflickring-about-pechaflickr/) on February 23, 2013.
+The post "Pechaflickring about Pechaflickr" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2013/02/pechaflickring-about-pechaflickr/) on February 23, 2013.